About Jeffrey Pfeffer - Expert on Management and Corporate Culture:

 What Jeffrey Pfeffer Talks About:

-Leadership B.S.: Fixing Workplaces and Careers One Truth at a Time
+(based on the book, Leadership B.S.: Fixing Workplaces and Careers One Truth at a Time).

 For literally decades the world has seen books, blogs, Ted talks, executive development efforts, conferences, and similar activities—some estimates place the size of the leadership education and development budget in the U.S. at $20 billion annually.
 Nonetheless, almost every piece of evidence—on job satisfaction, trust in leaders, employee engagement, leadership success, the efficacy of leadership development efforts—shows persistent failure and problems, with leader tenures getting shorter and things getting worse.